How to Plant, Grow, and Care for Sichuan Peppers

 Pruning

 When you grow Szechuan peppers, you won’t need to prune as much as you would other plants.
-If you’d like to change the shape of the bush or removed damaged, diseased, or dead branches, prune them off.
+If you’d like to change the shape of the bush or remove damaged, diseased, or dead branches, prune them off.
 Avoid removing new growth where Szechuan flowers turn into peppercorns.

 Harvesting

-You’ll know it’s time to harvest the plants when the corns open slightly revealing the inner seed.
-Remove the entire floret, and dry it somewhere warm with good air circulation for a day or two.
-Any peppercorns that are still closed should be placed on paper to ripen and dry.
-Separate the hulls from the seeds and put them in storage to be used as whole spices, or use a clean coffee grinder to process them both into a coarse powder mixed with coarse salt.
-They can be lightly toasted on a baking tray and ground into a fine powder.
-Use it to add a citrus-like flavor to dishes.
-Add them to the lightly oiled skin of meats or stir fry them with veggies.
-Alternatively, dry fry equal amounts of peppercorns and salt, grind them, and store them as a fine powder.
+Separate the hulls from the seeds and put them in storage to use as whole spices, or use a clean coffee grinder to process them into a coarse powder mixed with coarse salt.
+They can also be lightly toasted on a baking tray and ground into a fine powder.
+Use it to add a citrus-like flavor to dishes, apply it to the lightly oiled skin of meats, or stir-fry them with veggies.

 Storing